 However, make no mistake: Soviet propaganda posters of World War II are not "simple."
-In fact, they are intricately crafted to convey interlocking themes which provide individual links in a continuing dialogue with the people that has only one conclusion: Germany must be defeated.
-The way that basic themes are used to broaden the attack on the Germans by firmly establishing one theme (such as that Hitler is a two-faced), then using that theme to establish something completely different (that all Nazis are two-faced thieves) as an outgrowth of the first, is brilliant in its simplicity.
+In fact, they are intricately crafted to convey interlocking themes that provide individual links in a continuing dialogue with the people that have only one conclusion: Germany must be defeated.
+The way that basic themes are used to broaden the attack on the Germans by firmly establishing one theme (such as that Hitler is a two-faced), then using that theme to establish something completely different (that all Germans are two-faced thieves) as an outgrowth of the first, is brilliant in its simplicity.
 Soviet posters are best thought of as establishing a thematic progression.

 If you view the right Soviet propaganda posters in succession, they almost form a graphic novel of the emotions of the leadership (and presumably people) of the USSR throughout World War II.
 Let's give it a go.

-For instance, glorification of Soviet Premier Josef Stalin is a major and basic theme of Soviet posters.
+For instance, the glorification of Soviet Premier Josef Stalin is a major and basic theme of Soviet posters.

-This was a durable theme which extended into the immediate post-war years - and the abruptly disappeared when he did.
+This was a durable theme that extended into the immediate post-war years - and the abruptly disappeared when he did.
 Stalin gave the disparate peoples of the Soviet Union a common center around which to rally.

 Hitler is portrayed as the flip side of the glorious Stalin, and the contrast is obvious.
-Whereas Stalin is all heroic poses and determined gazes, Hitler is shown not as an equal national leader, but as bloodied, beaten and tormented beast.
+Whereas Stalin is all heroic poses and determined gazes, Hitler is shown not as an equal national leader, but as a bloodied, beaten and tormented beast.
 Hatred of Hitler thus is established as another major theme of Soviet propaganda posters.

 Hitler invariably is depicted as a ghoulish and animalistic, or a feeble, tired old creature who faces a quick and well-deserved reckoning.